jhajek/Linux-text-book-part-1/Appendix-C/Appendix-C.md

 ~31:00-41:00 What is DTrace?
 ~44:00 What does Ubuntu do to kittens during its login process?
 ~47:00 What were the first Operating Systems porting Dtrace and why?
-~55:20 What are the advantages of using BSD/SmartOS vs Linux in the "Cloud Blased" world?
+~55:20 What are the advantages of using BSD/SmartOS vs Linux in the "Cloud Based" world?
-~1:05:00 What is Brian's criticm of Linux (Parent analogy)?
+~1:05:00 What is Brian's criticism of Linux (Parent analogy)?
 ~1:09:00 What is Brian's opinion of systemd?
 ~1:18:00 How old is the BSD "source space"?
 ~1:21:00 What does rm -rf / do on a BSD?
 And how does SmartOS/Solaris handle it?